 Middle School Sports Teams

 In the Middle School, a great majority of our students choose to play on one or more athletic teams over the course of the year.
 In the fall, teams include soccer, cross country, and volleyball.
 In the winter, students may run track, play basketball, and join the cheerleading squad or wrestling team.
 And in the spring, teams include baseball, softball, and tennis teams,

 Corbett Prep has long been committed to the belief that every student who goes out for a team and makes a conscientious effort should regularly participate in the team’s games, regardless of skill level.

 Please contact Athletic Director Rob Heller for more information at (813) 961-3087.

-Fall SportsCorbett Prep parents will sign up through the Parent Portal to access fall sports registration.
+Fall SportsCorbett Prep parents will sign up through the Parent Portal to register for Cross Country, Volleyball and Soccer.